-Back to the past to see the future.
-The imagination of the electrical age has captured our attention of late.
+Good morning.
+At this sleepy corner of this internet, your humble editor awakes abruptly in contemplation of what lies ahead.
+Perhaps we must grapple with the past to see the future; the imagination of the electrical age has captured our attention of late.
 We turn to no other than Ridley Scott's neo-noir masterpiece Blade Runner for cinematic scenes alight in neon.

 Scott's visual scenes are a delight to the eyes.
-He drew on Edward Hopper's Nighthawks painting, French sci-fi comic Métal Hurlant, and scenes of "Hong Kong on a bad day".
+He drew on Edward Hopper's Nighthawks painting, French sci-fi comic Métal Hurlant, and scenes of, we quote, "Hong Kong on a bad day".
 This is not the first time the neon cacophony of Hong Kong inspires.
-Cult sci-fi anime Ghost in The Shell (1995)'s dystopian setting was also based on Hong Kong, illustrated in incredible detail by Hiromasa Ogura.
+Cult sci-fi anime Ghost in The Shell (1995)'s dystopian setting was also based on Hong Kong, illustrated by hand in incredible detail by Hiromasa Ogura.